bmcculley/simple-webserver/README.md

 Building and Using
 ------------------

-Known to build on OS X and OpenBSD.
+Known to build on OS X, OpenBSD, ubuntu, and CentOS.

 Run the Makefile